 The Northern Cancer Alliance covers the North East and North Cumbria geography and is aligned to the North East and North Cumbria (NENC) Integrated Care System (ICS) footprint.

 The Northern Cancer Alliance views patients and carers as equal partners in the design and delivery of their care and the vision is founded on the principle of putting the patient at the heart of the redesign of cancer services in every aspect of the cancer journey.

-Mr Andrew Welch, Medical Director, The Newcastle upon Tyne Hospitals NHS Foundation Trust
+Mr Andy Welch, Medical Director, The Newcastle upon Tyne Hospitals NHS Foundation Trust

 Dr Katie Elliott, (Primary Care), Cancer Research UK Strategic GP, Northern Cancer Alliance